About Us

 Our home and office is no brick & mortar / re-seller kind of hobby store here folks☹️.
 Once in a while train enthusiasts via Google Maps and a Yelp inquiry have ventured here hoping to find a retail store.
 Nice warm welcomes but had to leave disappointed with money left in their wallets.🙂.

-Our shop is near downtown Erie and full of tooling & jigs, workrooms and benches, chemicals and processing space, stock materials that literally take up 90% of space.
+Our work-only shop is near downtown Erie and full of tooling & jigs, workrooms, benches, chemicals, processing space, and stock materials that literally take up A LOT of space.

-When a Covid-19 pandemic comes along to interrupt everything for a few years, many in our hobby wondered what happened to us!
-Many in our model trains hobby had to quit.
-Since then unstable economic times have been a new normal.
+When the Covid-19 pandemic came, many in our hobby wondered what happened to us!
+Many in our model trains retail business quit for one reason or another.
+Since then, strange economic times for model railroading have seen a new normal.
 We used to supply several hobby dealerships in France and the UK.
-They, like Bromsgrove in the UK, are gone.
-You may notice hobby shops in general do not even carry as much inventory.
-This sometimes causes online items showing up as "Out Of Stock".
-So here we are and in a pinch...
-Joe's Model Trains Co. with a good supply to serve your immediate desires in enjoying a more stress-free time in custom weathering model railroads!
+Like the historic Bromsgrove Models in the UK, they are gone.
+Today may notice hobby shops in general do not even carry as much inventory.
+This sometimes causes our online items showing up as "Out Of Stock".
+If even they carry our products still.
+We we apologize for that but here we are, and in a pinch...
+Joe's Model Trains Co. has a good supply to serve your needs!

 Thank you for your valuable time here.